Octave.app is a project to bundle and distribute GNU Octave as a native Mac GUI application. This makes it easy to install and use GNU Octave on Mac.

 - The exact version of the JDK required varies with the version of Octave.app; see the Downloads page for exact versions.

-- MacTeX, if you want the info command to work properly
+- MacTeX, if you want the help command to work properly for Octave Forge packages.

 Most of Octave.app’s code is GPL, with the exception of its Homebrew formula files, which are BSD 2-Clause License.